.png)

 Louisiana

-Louisiana has a Franchise Tax based on Capital Employed in addition to its Corporate Income Taxes.
-It's typically filed by an accountant.
-The state has in-depth information about both taxes on the Revenue Department's website.
+Louisiana had a Franchise Tax based on Capital Employed in addition to its Corporate Income Taxes, though it has been repealed effective January 1, 2026.
+It was typically filed by an accountant.
+The state has detailed information about the repeal on its website.

 We wrote a short guide on the Louisiana Franchise Tax.